-A review of a number of studies on the size of losses at default indicates that a loss absorption and recapitalisation capacity corresponding to the MREL requirement would have been sufficient to cover losses arising in most cases.
-Supposing that, in a resolution intervention, the institutions studied would have had own funds and eligible liabilities exceeding MREL, as in the capital structure analysis above, the studies show no loss levels that would lead to a deposit insurance contribution in resolution.
+A review of a number of studies on the size of losses at default indicates that a loss absorption and recapitalisation capacity corresponding to the MREL requirement would have been sufficient to cover losses arising in most cases.41 Supposing that, in a resolution intervention, the institutions studied would have had own funds and eligible liabilities exceeding MREL, as in the capital structure

-&lt;sup>38 Adjustments of priority rights that pose a disadvantage to a certain type of debt at the expense of other types of debt can also lead to such changes, without an institution's creditworthiness having declined.
+38 Adjustments of priority rights that pose a disadvantage to a certain type of debt at the expense of other types of debt can also lead to such changes, without an institution's creditworthiness having declined.

-&lt;sup>39 Experience from the US, among others, suggests that such changes occur before an institution fails.
+39 Experience from the US, among others, suggests that such changes occur before an institution fails.
 See Marino, James A. and Bennett, Rosalind L. (1999): The Consequences of National Depositor Preference.
 FDIC Banking Review, Volume 12, No. 2, pp. 19-38.